Target Info and Retroreflection

 Highly reflective materials are generally mirrored so that light “bounces off” at a supplementary angle.
 As shown above-left, the blue and red angles sum to 180 degrees.
 An equivalent explanation is that the light reflects about the surface normal the green line drawn perpendicular to the surface.
 Notice that a light pointed at the surface will return to the light source only if the blue angle is ~90 degrees.

 Retro-reflective materials are not mirrored, but it will typically have either shiny facets across the surface, or it will have a pearl-like appearance.
-Not all faceted or pearl-like materials are retro-reflective, however.
+Not all faceted or pearl-like materials exhibit retro-reflection, however.
 Retro-reflective materials return the majority of light back to the light source, and they do this for a wide range of angles between the surface and the light source, not just the 90 degree case.
 Retro-reflective materials accomplish this using small prisms, such as found on a bicycle or roadside reflector, or by using small spheres with the appropriate index of refraction that accomplish multiple internal reflections.
 In nature, the eyes of some animals, including house cats, also exhibit the retro-reflective effect typically referred to as night-shine.
-The Wikipedia article on retroreflectors goes into more detail on how retro-reflection is accomplished.

 Examples of Retroreflection

 This material should be relatively familiar as it is often used to enhance nighttime visibility of road signs, bicycles, and pedestrians.

 Initially, retro-reflection may not seem like a useful property for nighttime safety, but when the light and eye are near one another, as shown above, the reflected light returns to the eye, and the material shines brightly even at large distances.
 Due to the small angle between the driver’s eyes and vehicle headlights, retro-reflective materials can greatly increase visibility of distant objects during nighttime driving.

 To further explore retro-reflective material properties: